 }

-Note: The TypeName type projects as System.Type.
-In C#, it is common to use the typeof operator to get references to the System.Type of a type.

 Build and run your app on the Local Machine.
 When you click the Go to Page 2 button on the main page, your frame will navigate to Page 2.
 We haven't enabled back behavior, so you won't be able to to return to MainPage yet.
 You will learn how to handle back behavior in the next exercise.

 Figure 8